mendhak/trivy-template-output-to-sonarqube/README.md

 A `report.json` appears in trivy-output.

+### Send the generated report to Sonarqube

-Finally, **send the generated report.json** to Sonarqube using Sonar Scanner CLI:
+Finally you can send the generated report.json to Sonarqube using Sonar Scanner CLI.
+Substitute the SONAR_LOGIN value below with your project's token.

 ```
 docker run --rm \